“Storytelling Is the Most Powerful Way to Put Ideas Out Into the World Today.” Robert Mckee

 First a little background:

 My area of work is people development.
-I’ve worked as a career coach and WorkLife consultant for over seventeen years, helping people manage, develop and transition their WorkLives.
+I’ve worked as a career coach and WorkLife practitioner since 2003, helping people manage, develop and transition their WorkLives.
 I work with a team of performing and visual artists to deliver training programmes that combine learning and development strategies with skills and techniques from the Arts.
 So, working with the:

 5 Steps to Finding Your Unique Story